Q. What does the Business Services Office do?

 Q. How can I check my account balance?

-A. Log in to SOAR and click on your Student Account tile.
+A. Log in to your SOAR Student Dashboard and click on Student Accounts (left side) and go to the What I Owe - Account Details page.
 Students are encouraged to check account balances frequently.

 Q. What is the last day to drop a class and receive a refund?